Skip to content

 This will call yay -Syu which is set as default on running yay.

-Again think twice before installing packages from the AUR and ask yourself if you really need the package you want to install.
+Again, think twice before using built from AUR and ask yourself if you really need the package you want to install.

 You can search and install or remove normal packages from the repositories using yay.